sensu/sensu-docs/content/sensu-enterprise/3.1/_index.md

 - **Collect metrics and generate alerts with the same tool**

 Know what's going on everywhere in your system.
-Use the Sensu client to collect metrics alongside check results, then use the event pipeline to route the data to industry-standard tools like Graphite or InfluxDB.
+Use the Sensu client to collect metrics in [industry-standard formats][26], then use the event pipeline to route the data to industry-standard tools like Graphite or InfluxDB.

 - **Reduce mean time to recovery with contact routing**

 Every incident or outage has an ideal first responder, a team or individual with the knowledge to triage and address the issue.
 Sensu Enterprise [contact routing][23] makes it possible to assign checks to specific teams and individuals, reducing mean time to incident response and recovery.

-- **Intuitive API and dashboard interfaces**
+- **Intuitive API and dashboard interfaces with role-based access control**

-Sensu Enterprise includes a [dashboard][18] to provide a unified view of your clients, checks, and events, as well as a user-friendly silencing tool, all-in-one heads-up display, and [role-based access control][25].
+Sensu Enterprise includes a [dashboard][18] to provide a unified view of your clients, checks, and events, as well as a user-friendly silencing tool and all-in-one heads-up display.
-The [Sensu Enterprise API][15] allows you (and your internal customers) to create checks, register clients, manage configuration, and more.
+The Sensu Enterprise Dashboard provides comprehensive and granular [role-based access controls][25] with support for LDAP, GitHub, GitHub Enterprise, and GitLab authentication.

 **Sensu Enterprise Dashboard:**